-The PRSB worked in partnership with the Royal College of Physicians Health Informatics Unit (HIU) and the North West London Collaboration of Clinical Commissioning Groups (CCGs) to develop the digital care and support planning standard, so care plans can be effectively shared between patients, carers and all the health and care professionals involved in that person's care.
+The PRSB worked in partnership with the Royal College of Physicians and the North West London Collaboration of Clinical Commissioning Groups (CCGs) to develop the digital care and support planning standard, so care plans can be effectively shared between patients, carers and all the health and care professionals involved in that person's care.

 The new standard for generic care planning, including end of life treatment, will contribute towards the creation of a more joined-up care system.
 Standards will also help to enable people to manage their own care, with the support of a wide range of services including GPs, hospitals, occupational therapy and social care.
 The standard will help citizens and health and care professionals to get the right information when they need it, in order to personalise care, and improve the experience for the patient, their carer and their families.

-While the initial standard will focus on generic care planning, there will be further developments in specialist care areas in future.
+While the initial standard focuses on generic care planning, there will be further developments in specialist care areas in future.